jun-xiao-mainlinestem/2026base/doc/configuration_guide.md

 ### Step 3: Test Driver Control
 1. Run the program on the brain
-2. For arcade driving, use the `left stick` to turn and `right stick` to drive forward and backward.
+2. Test the selected drive mode:
+   - **Arcade Drive (Mode 0)**: Use left stick to turn and right stick to drive forward/backward
+   - **Tank Drive (Mode 1)**: Use left stick for left side motors, right stick for right side motors
+   - **Mecanum Drive (Mode 2)**: Use left stick for forward/backward and turning, right stick for strafing
 3. Verify motors respond correctly